 Practical constraints often necessitate a lean approach:

-Even with significant constraints, low-fidelity prototyping ensures that design thinking can still influence the product development process.
+Even with significant constraints, low-fidelity prototyping ensures that design thinking can still influence the product development process through an iterative design process that continuously refines solutions based on feedback.

 Before picking up a pencil or opening a digital tool, clearly articulate: